SeleniumHQ/seleniumhq.github.io/README.md

 Please check all the information available at https://selenium.dev/getinvolved/

-### Do not want to clone the repository to contribute, try GitPod!
+### Do not want to clone the repository to contribute?
+Use GitPod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/SeleniumHQ/seleniumhq.github.io)